35.5 million people are living with chronic kidney disease. This accounts for 14% of the American adult population.

 Over 100,000 individuals are currently waiting for a kidney transplant.
-In 2018 over 6,000 kidneys were donated from living donors – meaning someone donated one of their healthy kidneys so someone in need of a kidney could have a healthy one.
+In 2022 more than 25,000 kidneys were donated – the most in a single year.

-The Most Important Takeaway: What Should you do to Keep Your Kidney Healthy?
+The Most Important Takeaway: How Can You Keep Your Kidney Healthy?

 - Manage blood pressure and glucose levels